 - There shall be clear expectations on what the different parties will contribute to the endeavour.

 - The journal shall be operated in such a way that it is able to accommodate initiatives that might not fit other more traditional journal outlets.

 The journal is operated with some financial support for the editorial office in the form of a grant from The Swedish Research Council.
 Contributing authors are not charged any processing fees, but are asked to themselves serve that final manuscripts need only limited copy-editing.

 All published material is stored in a legal electronic deposit at the National Library of Sweden.

 Authors retain the copyright to their contributions.

-The editorial office will together with LiU e-press disseminate information about the journal widely and strive to make the journal part of major indexing services like: Ebsco, Scopus, Jstor and ISI.
+Valuation Studies is indexed at EBSCO (Academic Search Premier) from 2015 and at DOAJ (Directory of Open Access Journals).
+The editorial office disseminates together with LiU e-press information about the journal widely.
+Measures are also taken to make the journal part of major indexing services like: Scopus, Jstor, and ISI.

 Other questions: email@example.com

 The design of the web banner and Valuation Studies logo is done by Rebecca Elfast.